rotationalio/geodistributed.systems/content/_index.en.md

 # Geo-Distributed Systems

 Welcome!
-This is the landing page for giti educational content on the implementation, deployment, and operation of globally distributed computing and storage systems!
+This is the landing page for [Rotational Labs'](https://rotational.io/) educational content on the implementation, deployment, and operation of globally distributed computing and storage systems!

 If you'd like to get in touch with us, please feel free to open an issue on GitHub, or reach out to us at info@rotational.io.